vaibhavdocs/java/ClassInterface.md

 - First value in the enum is lowest order and last value is of the highest order
 - we can apply compareTo() to enums to see if orders is higher or lower.
+- Every value in the enum class is acutally instance of the enum class so it has certain methods available to it

+### Creating Abstract Relationships with Interfaces
+- Why do we need Interfaces?
+    -   A class directly extends only one class.
+We make use of Interface to reuse features of other classes without inheritance

+- Comparable interface provides a contract for ordering

+- Generics interface implementation
+    ```
+        class Passenger implements Comparable<**Passenger**>
+    ```
+    - Allows stronger typing
+    - Allows specializing interface on a type

+- A Class can implement multiple interfaces
+- Interface members are implicitly public.
+- An interface can extend another interface
+    - Implementing a derived interface implies implementation of the base
+- Interface can be understood as a contract
+- *default* keyword at the start of method signature in the interface lets consuming classes not necessarily define the method.
+This eases the process of introducing new methods to Interface.

+### Inner Classes & Anonymous classes
+- Nested Types
+    - Nested Type
+        - A type declared within another type
+        - These type are members of the enclosing type
+        - Nested type can access private members of the enclosing class
+        - Nested types support all access modifiers

+    - Nesting types for naming scope
+        - Type name scoped within enclosing type
+        - No relationship between nestedn type and enclosing type instance

+    - Applies to the following nested types
+        - Static class nested within class
+        - All classes nested within interfaces
+        - All nested interfaces

+- Inner Class
+    - Type name scoped within enclosing type
+    - Creates instance relationship
+    - Each instance of thenested class associated with an instance of enclosing class

+    - Applies to the following nested type
+        - Non static classes nested within classes

+- Anonymous Class
+    - Declared as part of their creation
+    - Use as simple interface implementations
+    - Use as simple class extension

+    - Anonymour classes are inner classes
+        - Instance is associated with enclosing class instance